Techo-Startup-Center/CamDX-Documents/standalone_security_server_installation_and_configuration.md

 #### **Sending the AuthKey and SignKey CSR to CamDX**

 - Contact and Send the CSR Files of “AuthKey”, and “SignKey” to CamDX Central Authority
-- Then the CamDX Central Authority will issue the Auth Certificate and Sign Certificate.
+- Then the CamDX Central Authority will issue the Authentication Certificate and Signing Certificate.

 ![img](img/config-csrs.png)